Gloucestershire Militia: Gloucestershire Local Militia

 After Napoleon's exile to Elba the Gloucestershire Militia was disembodied in 1814.
 They were not called out again during the short Waterloo campaign.
 The Local Militia was disbanded in 1816.
 Although officers continued to be commissioned into the 'Regular' militia and ballots were still held to maintain the numbers of militiamen, they were rarely assembled for training after Waterloo – the RNG were only trained in 1820, 1821, 1825 and 1831.
 The permanent staffs of the regiments were progressively reduced.
-(Note: It is possible that the Gloucestershires were called out in 1827 or 1840 to deal with riots by weavers and Chartists at Dursley.)
+(Note: It is possible that the Gloucestershires or at least their permanent staff were called out in 1827 or 1840 to deal with riots by weavers and Chartists at Dursley.)

 1852 Reforms

 The long-standing national Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act (amended in 1854), Militia units could be embodied by Royal Proclamation for full-time service in three circumstances: